GET A FREE ESTIMATE ON YOUR MOVE! - CALL US - (240) 600-0998

 Reduce Clutter

 Part of life is learning to let go of things that no longer serve a purpose.
-This is especially important when you are organizing and clearing space in a small home.
+This is especially important when you’re organizing and clearing space in a small home.
 The less you have to put away, the easier the job is.
 To reduce clutter, ask yourself what you truly need and be honest with the answer.
 Stick with it and donate the unnecessary items.
-Before bringing anything new into the house, make sure that it is useful and needed.
+Before bringing anything new into the house, make sure that it’s useful and needed.
 Do not add things “just because.”

 Double Duty

-If your home has a bedroom that is not used often, consider turning it into a double-duty room.
-While it is convenient to have an extra bed and dresser for guests, the space is relatively useless the rest of the time.
+If your home has a bedroom that isn’t used often, consider turning it into a double-duty room.
+While it’s convenient to have an extra bed and dresser for guests, the space is relatively useless the rest of the time.
 You can put the room to work for crafts, sewing, ironing or as a home office.
 A foldaway sofa bed or futon will create even more room, and the extra closet can act as storage.

 Customize